camillepapillon/Neural_Network_Image_Classifier/README.md

 # Neural_Network_Image_Classifier

 In this project, an image classifier is trained to recognize different species of flower.
 The dataset used to train this Neural Netword is from Oxford of 102 flower categories.
-The model will then be exported to a python application.
+The model is then be exported to a python application to test different species of flower.

 The project is broken down into multiple steps: